the-anna-project/annad/doc/concept/connection.md

 # connection
-A connection is the most important concept of the Anna project.
+The connection model is the most important concept of the Anna project.
 It can be seen as a neural connection.
 Many connections joined to [strategies](strategy.md) form Anna's neural network.

 ### data structure
 Designing a data structure is quiet important.
 Smart systems need to store